May 2-4, 2013

 with George Ehrenberg with live music by the Anytime English Players

 Contact: Martha Megarry, firstname.lastname@example.org

-Contempo Physical Dance is pleased to announce a 6-week session of open Brazilian Contemporary Dance technique classes.
+Contempo Physical Dance is pleased to announce a 6-week session and only 3 classes left of open Brazilian Contemporary Dance technique class.
 Classes are Saturdays from 3:00 – 4:30 pm beginning April 13th and continuing through May 18th.
 Classes will be taught by Marciano Silva dos Santos and are based on the corporeality of Brazilian contemporary dance explored through the lens of his personal movement research and the development of sensitivity to effort, quality and dynamics within the movement.